 Our study showed that the integrity of esophageal mucosa was damaged in overweight and obese persons.
-Also, overweight and obesity maybe associated with different aspects of esophageal motility function and reflux conditions.
-Different degrees of increase in BMI may lead to different changes in esophageal function
+Different degrees of body weight gain were associated with different aspects of esophageal motility changes and reflux conditions.
+Mucosal injury in both obese and overweight is associated with esophageal reflux conditions, but mucosal injury in obese patients may also have the involvement of altered UES